userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Smoothing_Filter/README.md

 <img src="/images/lennaNoise.png" width="600">

-Noise can corrupt pixels value thus can cause misinterpretation of information.
+Noise can corrupt pixel's value thus can cause misinterpretation of information.
 White noise on image is due to natural processes such as electrical noise during acquisition, and salt-and-pepper noise on image can be caused by malfunctioning of camera's sensor cells.
 White noise and salt-and-pepper noise [Probability Density Function (PDF)](https://en.wikipedia.org/wiki/Probability_density_function) is as below.

 PDF gives us probability of pixel's value.
 In white noise the probability of pixel's value deppends on its actual gray level, and for salt-and-pepper noise the probability of pixel's value is either lowest intensity (black) or highest intensity (white).